OUR PEOPLE

 Harriette was born and raised in Hawke’s Bay and has worked in social service agencies for the past 18 years.

 Harriette has a passion for community welfare.
-She worked in mental health for seven years, then as a registered social worker in Government and non-Government sectors.
-She is now pursuing further training in Teaching and Education.
+She worked in mental health for seven years, then as a registered social worker in government and non-government sectors.
+She is now pursuing further training in teaching and education.

 Harriette has one child and resides with her partner in Hastings.